Patsy Cline's Greatest Hits: Chart performance and record sales

-By 2005, the album had sold 10 million copies in the United States, receiving a certification of 10× Multi-Platinum or Diamond by the Recording Industry Association of America.
+By 2005, the album had sold 10 million copies in the United States, receiving a certification of 10× multi-Platinum or Diamond by the Recording Industry Association of America.
 Making it easily the single highest selling album never to chart on the Billboard 200.
 Patsy Cline's Greatest Hits was the largest-selling album by a female country artist up until Shania Twain's The Woman in Me sold 12 million copies in the United States.

 Individual tracks

 The album contains Patsy Cline's signature hits but also includes several songs that were never hits on the American Country or Pop Top 100 Charts.

-"Walkin' After Midnight" was released in 1957 and reached #2 on the Country charts and #12 on the Billboard Top 100.
+"Walkin' After Midnight" was released in 1957 and reached number 2 on the Country charts and number 12 on the Billboard Top 100.
 It was released while Cline was still under her Four Star Records contract.
 The version on the Greatest Hits collection is a 1961 rerecording.

 "Sweet Dreams" was released in 1963 following Cline's death.
-It reached #5 on the Billboard Country chart, #44 on the Billboard Hot 100 and #12 on Billboard Easy Listening.
+It reached number 5 on the Billboard Country chart, number 44 on the Billboard Hot 100 and number 12 on Billboard Easy Listening.